jenkinsci/helm-charts/charts/jenkins/README.md

   namespace: jenkins
 ```

-5. Create a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), which will run only once and perform the Restoration logic following these steps:
+5. Create a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), which will run only once and perform the Restoration logic, following these steps:

   - Create a manifest file called `restore.yaml` with the following content: